nasa/Common-Metadata-Repository/schemas/resources/schemas/provider/v1.0.0/search.md

   }
 }]
 ```
-Request metadata for a specific provider
+Request metadata for a specific provider.

 __Example__